 I remember the big family shindigs as a child everyone sitting around the piano there were percussive instruments, mandolins, guitars and a piano accordion as well.
 Everybody sang and played there own party pieces and they did them well too.
 I was always encouraged to sing at these parties, not that it took much persuasion on my part.

-Those nights were always big and happy affairs with cake, cordial, lots of stories and people laughing and me trying as hard as I could to stay up late with the grown ups.
+Those nights were always big and happy affairs with cake, cordial (well, for the kids anyway) there were lots of stories and people laughing and me trying as hard as I could to stay up late with the grown ups.
 I'll always hold very fond memories in my heart of those times.
 I guess nothing has changed really.

 My singing teacher was a man called Donald Munroe and he was the singing teacher for the Adelaide and Sydney Opera Companies.
 His advice to me at the end of my first lesson was to go down to the Rundle Mall in Adelaide and start busking and try and implement the techniques he had just shown me.
 So I did that.
 I was surprised as to how much money Buskers actually make too